Community-Academic Scholars: Student Scholars

 Coverage for expenses

-- A $3,500 disbursement will be made to each successful applicant’s university account at the end of the spring semester.
+- A $3,500 disbursement will be made to each successful applicant’s university account.

 - The purpose of the disbursement is to offset the cost of housing and/or other living expenses during the program.